Wajih-O/mouse-pointer-controller/README.md

 ### Perf./inference time

-For each of the model, we report the average over inference time overall demo video frames.
+For each of the models, we report the average over inference time overall demo video frames.

 |           |   face-detection-adas-0001 |   head-pose-estimation-adas-0001 |   landmarks-regression-retail-0009 |
 |:----------|---------------------------:|---------------------------------:|-----------------------------------:|